jameshnsears/xqa-perf/README.md

 ## 1. Test Results
 To get the best scalability & performance improvements the following is important:
 * the # of BaseX engines
-    * the xqa-shard's
+    * the xqa-shard's.
 * the # of clients
-    * the size of thread_pool in xqa-ingest-balancer
+    * the size of thread_pool in xqa-ingest-balancer.
 * how long each client waits for a response from the xqa-message-broker:
-    * the duration of insert_thread_secondary_wait in xqa-ingest-balancer
+    * the duration of insert_thread_secondary_wait in xqa-ingest-balancer.

-Two thing's are also important:

-### 1.1.
-Worst Case Scenario
-The worst case scenario, 1 ingest thread and 1 shar, isn't too shabby

 ### 1.1.
 Test # 1 - Dell Laptop
 * Ubuntu 18.04